iotics-live/iotics-Controller/README.md

 ## About

-Setup and control your Home Assistant OS with the iotics intuitive user interface. iotics simplistic design aims to introduce home automation to the diffrent family members while maintaining control & user privacy. iotics will not collect any personal data.
+Setup and control your Home Assistant OS with the iotics intuitive user interface. iotics simplistic design aims to introduce home automation to the diffrent family members while maintaining control & user privacy.

 ## Features